w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 In autumn 2020 I started the front-end build of the main navigation prototype for the W3C website redesign.
 Nine months and four versions later, an approved prototype is ready for CMS integration.
 Here I document the decisions and processes made along the way.

-## Version 1
+## Version one

 The draft sitemap at the time had three levels of items, and this formed the basis of the [first version](https://w3c-dev.studio24.dev/navigation-v1/index.html) of the navigation.

 The designs for small (read 'mobile and tablet') screens showed an off-canvas navigation with a button to toggle the display of the parent items.
 Further toggles were available to provide access to child and grandchild items.
-On large (read 'desktop') screens, the designs showed the parent items in a single horizontal line and the initial toggle button hidden.
+On large (read 'laptop and desktop') screens, the designs showed the parent items in a single horizontal line and the initial toggle button hidden.
 The parent items acted as toggles for a single dropdown containing a link to the parent item plus a mixture of child and grandchild items, arranged in three columns.

 A hamburger icon was used for the initial state of the off-canvas navigation toggle button.
-As there is still some discussion around [the affordance of the hamburger icon](https://www.bbc.co.uk/news/magazine-31602745), a text label was included to [improve information scent](https://www.nngroup.com/articles/find-navigation-mobile-even-hamburger/).
+As there is still discussion around [the affordance of the hamburger icon](https://www.bbc.co.uk/news/magazine-31602745), a text label was included to [improve information scent](https://www.nngroup.com/articles/find-navigation-mobile-even-hamburger/).

 ### Markup decisions